Curious about the use of BPC-157 and treat erectile dysfunction?

-There is great evidence to support the therapeutic effects of BPC-157 in numerous contexts.
+There is great evidence to support the effects of BPC-157 in various contexts.

 While extensive trials in human subjects are lacking, studies to date in both animal and human models are highly favorable.
 Here is a quick review of the most notable benefits of BPC-157: